 One of the best things about Christmas is the food.
 This is especially true in the Dominican Republic where food and family meals play such a vital role within the culture.
 Some of the traditional Christmas dishes in the Dominican Republic include:

 Rice with pigeon peas is a favorite for Dominicans are Christmas time.
 It serves as a great companion to any main meat or veggie dish served on Christmas Eve.
-As with all food that comes from the Dominican Republic, Mor de guandules is crammed full of flavor, herbs and a variety of spices.
+As with all food that comes from the Dominican Republic, Mor de Granules is crammed full of flavor, herbs, and a variety of spices.

 Telera is a type of long soft bread that is usually only eaten during the Christmas holiday period.
-The bread is often yellowish in color and is traditionally served alongside the main Christmas meal.
+The bread is often yellowish and is traditionally served alongside the main Christmas meal.

 You are likely to find these foods and many more like them at any Dominican Christmas celebration.
 Food plays an important role throughout the Dominican Republic Christmas season and the Christmas family meal is often the most important gathering of the whole festive period.